hmslima/sambahsacompletegrammar/sambahsa.md

 **Dank ob id antwehrd –** Thanks for the answer

-**Ois {oys} –** having its origin in. *Sometimes written “oys”.*
+**Ois {oys} –** coming from, having its origin in. *Sometimes written “oys”.*

 **Tuntos, ad pelu Stats ois id decolonisation moliet trehve ir tula –** From this time, many States born out of the decolonization had difficulties to find their balance.

-The verb "molie" means "to be difficult to"; that's why there is "ad" before "pelu Stats".
-The real subject of "moliet" is "trehve" = "to find".
+I think that is better I explain what “ad” is doing in “ad pelu Stats” for those who didn't understand.
+In the example was used the verb “molie”, which means “to be difficult to”, that's why was necessary the use of “ad” for indicating the indirect object.
+The real subject of “moliet” is “trehve”.

 **Pati {pAti} –** including

 **Ceters hieb esen lusen unte id naufrage, pati vasya mehmens os eys gwito tuntro –** All other things had been lost during the shipwreck, including all the memories of his life until then.

+**Sayg mi tien adresse, pati tien postal code –** tell me your address, inclunding your postal code

 **Per {per} –** through